amogilev/ide-lang-locker/README.md

 ===============

 I. At first, lang-locker.dll needs to be built.
 Do the following actions:
-- Download and install "Microsoft Visual Studio Express 2013 for Windows Desktop" if needed;
+- Download and install "Visual Studio Community 2017" (Desktop development for C++) if needed;
 - Download and install JDK if needed;
 - Set %JAVA_HOME% environment variable to point the JDK installation folder;
 - Run Visual Studio and load lang-locker-dll solution;